 She writes a regular column for the Daily Reflector, profiling eastern North Carolina musicians and bands, and we’re pleased to archive it on these pages.

-She has BA and MA degrees from ECU and works for Pitt County government, supporting technology.
-Contact her at email@example.com.
+She has BA and MA degrees from ECU and retired in 2022 from Pitt County government.
+Contact her at [email protected].

 Donna, it turns out, is as good at answering questions as she is at asking them.
 Here’s what she said when asked to comment on the photo of her, in high school band uniform, that accompanied her profile of James Fleming: